intelops/kubviz/README.md

   --set container_bridge.enabled=true \
   --set "container_bridge.ingress.hosts[0].host=<INGRESS HOSTNAME>",container_bridge.ingress.hosts[0].paths[0].path=/,container_bridge.ingress.hosts[0].paths[0].pathType=Prefix,container_bridge.ingress.tls[0].secretName=<SECRET-NAME>,container_bridge.ingress.tls[0].hosts[0]=<INGRESS HOSTNAME>
 ```

+**NOTE:**
+If you want to get a token from a secret, use a secret reference with the secret's name and key.

 3. Replace "INGRESS HOSTNAME" with the desired hostname for the Git Bridge and Container Bridge Ingress configurations.
 4. Replace "SECRET-NAME" with the desired secretname for the Git Bridge and Container Bridge Ingress configurations.